AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 In addition, after training the low-level policy, we realized that the choice of hyperparameters should be considered in relation to the overall system rather than in isolation.
 Specifically, for the high-level planner, we argue that the **hand motion speed** in human demonstrations should be better aligned with the robot motion speed in the low-level policy to ensure consistency across layers.

 Given that our task trajectories are relatively simple, we also reduced the **number of GMM modes** to avoid overly complex distribution estimation.
 Under these revised settings, we re-collected a new set of human play data and corresponding prompts for testing.
 The new training results are reported below.

+As shown in the figure, both the training loss curves and the mean squared error (MSE) exhibit substantial improvements compared to the previous training results.
+This demonstrates that the revised settings not only alleviate overfitting but also lead to more stable optimization and better overall model performance.
+Moreover, in the trajectory visualizations of the high-level planner, the results are also noticeably better than those obtained in the previous setting, indicating clearer and more consistent planning behavior.

 <div class="row mt-4">
     <div class="col-sm text-center">